 1153 ELEMENTS OF MATHEMATICS II

+Prerequisite: SDEV-0103 or a math ACT score of 23 or higher.
 Topics include algebra, systems of linear equations, geometry, problem solving, and consumer mathematics.
 This course is normally offered every semester.

 1213 COLLEGE ALGEBRA